adoolaeghe/CV/README.md

 #### Self-driven learner

 My university studies were focused on independent learning experiences.
-I was pushed to find the resources for my own learning, having the freedom and opportunity to study a large array of fields and subjects (ranging from ).
+I was pushed to find the resources for my own learning, having the freedom and opportunity to study a large array of fields and subjects (ranging from video animation to marble carving !).
 With the learning culture at Makers Academy, I show my willingness to take on difficult challenge, deciding build project with complex technology such as Blockchain application.

 #### Communication